 - Before you leave, set time aside to commit to action.

 Before everyone leaves the room and checks their Facebook page, be sure you have written down the WWDWBW (Who Will Do What By When).
 This allows you to review the commitments that were made throughout the meeting, keep everyone accountable for doing their part, and setting deadlines for actions to happen.
 Reserving five minutes at the end of the meeting to create an agenda for the next meeting is a great way to review this information and fine-tuning your future goals.
-Long after guests leave the art-filled and inspiring rooms of MEET, you don’t want to productivity to hit a wall without next steps assigned.
+Long after guests leave the art-filled and inspiring rooms of Meet Hospitality’s midtown Manhattan meeting spaces, you don’t want to productivity to hit a wall without next steps assigned.